coryjamesfisher/Udacity-FSWD-Game-API/README.md

  - **make_move**
     - Path: 'game/{urlsafe_game_key}'
     - Method: PUT
-    - Parameters: urlsafe_game_key, guess
+    - Parameters: urlsafe_game_key, player_name, move_row, move_col
     - Returns: GameForm with new game state.
-    - Description: Accepts a 'guess' and returns the updated state of the game.
+    - Description: Accepts a move from the player who's turn it is and returns the updated state of the game.
+Raises a ValueError if the move is invalid.
-    If this causes a game to end, a corresponding Score entity will be created.
+    Also adds a task to a task queue to decrement the number of active games if the game has ended.
+Note: All move history is recorded so that a game could be replayed turn by turn.

  - **get_scores**
     - Path: 'scores'